JimDesu/basis-lang/spec.md

 - **Identifier-shape consistency.** An `Identifier` node's `mode` field is determined entirely by the leading character of the source token: `name` → READ, `'name` → PRODUCE, `&name` → REFERENCE.
 The parser does not infer mode from context.
 - **Productive-receiver-only-for-constructors.** A `ConstructorSignature` node's receiver mode is always PRODUCE.
 The parser rejects constructor signatures with non-PRODUCE receiver markers.
 - **Subcommand placement.** A `SubcommandSignature` may only appear in `subcommand-decl` positions at the head of a *body-content* — the parser enforces this with a positional check during body parsing.
-- **Block-marker indentation.** The body-statement parser uses INDENT/DEDENT tokens from the lexer to determine sibling-vs.-child relationships between block markers; no AST-level indentation information is recorded.
+- **Block-marker indentation.** The body-statement parser determines sibling-vs.-child relationships between block markers from the indentation discipline of §A.5; no AST-level indentation information is recorded.
+The specific mechanism by which the parser tracks indentation is an implementation choice.

 ---